Survey About the Life of Young People in Chinese-American Churches Affected by the Pandemic and Transition to Re-Opening

 For a brief youth survey summary in Chinese, please go to:

-The Chinese version of this detailed youth survey report will be posted on our website by the end of May, 2022.
+The Chinese version of this detailed youth survey report will be posted on a later date.